politicalrev/political-revolution.com/README.md

 A pre-populated database is not currently being provided.
 However, after setting up Wordpress for the first time, the database changes you make will be persisted in a Docker [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#data-volumes) until/unless you delete it.
 We plan to provide a pre-populated sample database in the future.

-## Theme development

-Sage uses [gulp](http://gulpjs.com/) as its build system and [Bower](http://bower.io/) to manage front-end packages.

-### Available gulp commands

-* `gulp` — Compile and optimize the files in your assets directory
-* `gulp watch` — Compile assets when file changes are made
-* `gulp --production` — Compile assets for production (no source maps).

 ## Documentation

-Detailed documentation for this project will be located in the [docs/](https://github.com/politicalrev/wp.thepoliticalrev.org/tree/master/docs) folder.
+Detailed documentation for this project will be located in the [docs/](https://github.com/politicalrev/wp.thepoliticalrev.org/tree/master/docs) folder, which already contains documentation for both Sage and Bedrock.

-Sage 8.5 documentation is available at [https://roots.io/sage/docs/](https://roots.io/sage/docs/).